Theme: The Next Great Hashtag.

 Submissions must be on a Word document.

 Entries must be between 1000 and 2000 words long.
 Please add them as an attachment to the email.
 All work must be your own, and all entries become the property of The Thawley Prize and may not be published elsewhere without permission from The Spectator Australia.
-Entries close Saturday December 15, 2018.
+Due to popular demand, the deadline has been extended to 5 January 2019.
 The winner and runner-up will be announced early in 2019 and published soon after.
 The runner-up does not receive a prize but will be invited to the dinner and will also be published.

 2014’s winning entry, ‘The telegram that saved us from technocracy’, by Daniel Ward, can be found here.